Billy-Spearman-WCCI/RaceCarExtension/README.md

   new branch.
 * It's **far** less confusing if `git status` is clean before you run either type `git checkout`.
 * `git branch` shows all branches and the "current" one is starred and hopefully on your bash prompt in blue.

+## Git commands

+* `git status` -- run this early and often.
+* `git pull` -- run this early and often.
+Pulls commits from the corresponding branch on GitHub, and attempts to merge them in (if necessary).
+The more frequently you pull, the smaller the merges, and the more likely that any merges will be painless.
+* `git add .` -- Add changes in the current directory (and subdirectories thereof) to the be included in the next `git commit`.
+This is called "staging" the changes.
+* `git commit -m "Useful message"` -- stores the staged changes into your repository.
+The message should be useful most of all to you.
+Smaller commits are far easier to summarize -- which is yet another reason to commit frequently.
+* `git reset HEAD~1` -- Undos the most recent commit -- *but* should only be used if that change is not yet pushed.
+* `git push`
+* `git checkout -b FEATURE_SOMEFEATURE` -- Creates a new branch, allowing for experimentation independent of maintenance which is occurring on the primary branch.
+I suggest that you only run this command when `git status` is clean.
+* `git checkout FEATURE_SOMEFEATURE`, `git checkout main` -- Switches your workspace (e.g. the files in your project) to an existing branch.
+I suggest that you only run this command when `git status` is clean.

 # My opinions